BSB40420 Certificate IV in Human Resource Management

 Entry Requirements

-Age Requirements: International students must be 18 years of age or above and provide evidence the following published entry requirements as stated below:
+Age Requirement All international students must be at least 18 years of age or above at the time of course commencement.

-• International students applying for Certificate IV level either off-shore or on-shore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate III or higher qualification.
+Academic Requirements International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate III or higher qualification.

-To enrol into this course with the Australian Academy of Business & Technology, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:
+English Language Requirements To enrol into this course with AABT College, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:

-Either a minimum IELTS test score of 6 or equivalent for direct entry into a VET course;
+• Either a minimum IELTS test score of 6 or equivalent for direct entry into a VET course; or

 Results more than two years old are not acceptable.